lkcormack/rat-clustering/DataWranglingNotes.md

 - we then generate a new file with NaN rows dropped, with a column indicating time drops and number of frames dropped
 - we analyze the time dropped data for spatial proximity
-- for calculating the movement statistics, we need to separate out the data by time drops -In other words, to calculates the movement stats, we can't include the sudden changes due to time drops.
+- for calculating the movement statistics, we need to separate out the data by time drops
+- In other words, to calculates the movement stats, we can't include the sudden changes due to time drops.

 ## OMG, I'm so dumb.